refinedev/refine/documentation/docs/api-reference/core/hooks/data/useOne/index.md

 ### `liveParams`

+> [`LiveProvider`](/docs/api-reference/core/providers/live-provider/) is required for this prop to work.

-Params to pass to [liveProvider's](/docs/api-reference/core/providers/live-provider/#subscribe) subscribe method.
+Params to pass to liveProvider's [subscribe](/docs/api-reference/core/providers/live-provider/#subscribe) method.

 ## Return Values